JaimieHemmings/MS2-dejaview/README.md

 - As a first time visitor I want to be able to easily understand the purpose of the website
 - As a first time visitor I want to be able to immediately understand how to navigate and use the website.
 - As a first time visitor I expect the website to display appropriately regardless of the screen size I view it on
-- As a first time visitor I want to easily ube able understand how to use the main features of the website
+- As a first time visitor I want to easily be able understand how to use the main features of the website

 ### Returning Visitor Goals